sgryphon/dotnet-distributed-tracing-examples/src/4-azuremonitor/ReadMe.md

 #### Performance

 Open the Application Insights that was created.
-The default will be under Home > Resource groups > demo-tracing-rg > trace-demo-app-insights
+The default will be under Home > Resource groups > rg-tracedemo-dev-001 > appi-tracedemo-dev

 Select Performance on the left hand menu, then Operation Name "GET WeatherForecast/Get" (the top level operation requesting the page).
 The right hand side will show the instances.